Reverend Dr. Martin Luther King Jr, the great American civil rights leader, was born in Atlanta, George on January 15, 1929.

 May the spirit of Dr. King lead us to the ballot box.

-Dr. Martin Luther King Jr. Day celebrates the birthday of the great American on January 15, 1929.
-It is a federal holiday on the third Monday of January.
+Martin Luther King Day celebrates the birthday of the great American on January 15, 1929.
+It is a federal holiday.
 A lot of us get a day off, but what does it mean?
 I think about him every year, and every year I understand something more.

 Dr. Martin Luther King Jr. is a great man so he will mean different things to different people.
 Three things stand out for me.

-One is his position of non-violence.
+One is his positions is non-violence.
 Nobody learned anything staring down the barrel of a gun.
 Violence only generates more violence.
 We have to be bigger than those who turn to violence.

 The second is education.
 He is not just Martin Luther King, Jr., he is Dr. Martin Luther King, Jr. His title comes from a PHD in theology from Boston University.
 Education gave Dr. King the opportunity to develop himself and his ideas.